benzman81/homebridge-nukiio/README.md

+**NOTE: Since version 0.10.0 Only two locks are exposed.
+One that just does lock/unlock (without pulling the latch), and one that always is displayed as locked and pulls the door latch on unlock.
+This way done from personal experience where only these two are only needed.
+Other behavoirs could be done using scenes.**

 **NOTE: Since version 0.7.0 the configuration keys for lock and unlock actions are no longer supported, for now.
 Use 'usesDoorLatch' for doors with door latch.**

 **NOTE: Since version 0.4.0 the configuration changed to platform.
 You must fix your configuration to match the new configuration format.**